Diggs To Focus On Immigrants Hidden In The Heartland

 After earning a bachelor’s degree in French at Case Western Reserve University and translating French, Spanish and German for many years, Diggs earned a Master of Humanities from Wright State University and a doctorate in East Asian Studies from the Union Institute & University in Cincinnati.

-A special interest in Japanese culture led to a number of homestays and some travel within Japan, and yielded three books: Looking Behind the Mask: When American Women Marry Japanese Men, Steel Butterflies: Japanese Women and the American Experience, and Meet the Japanese.
+A special interest in Japanese culture led to a number of homestays and travel within Japan, and yielded three books: Looking Behind the Mask: When American Women Marry Japanese Men, Steel Butterflies: Japanese Women and the American Experience, and Meet the Japanese.

 “The best part of writing books is getting all the information in there and molding it into something and getting my message out,” Diggs said.
 “I do it because I want to know and I’m curious.
 As a friend of mine said, ‘You’ll never grow old if you have that bump of curiosity.’
 I’ve got that bump.”